Why Does Bottled Water Taste Bad?

 Bottled water tastes not only bad but also harmful.
 For many people, bottled water is a convenient and healthy option.
 Bottled water often only taps water packaged.
 They don’t put it through any other tests.
 You can drink water free from the tap, put it in a bottle, and pay $0.99 for a pint.

 The problem with bottled water is you’re not only getting the tap water.
 You’re also getting the plastic in the bottle, which is then leaching into the bottle.
-The problem with these plastic water bottles is that they are all made of a chemical called phthalates, known hormone disruptors.
+The problem with these plastic water bottles is that they are all made of a chemical called phthalates, known as hormone disruptors.
 They mess around with your endocrine system.

 Why does bottled water taste bad?